Minimally Invasive Cardiac Surgery (MICS) - HCG Hospitals

 Cardiac surgery has undergone a paradigm shift.
 What once required a twelve-inch sternotomy, weeks in the intensive care unit, and months of rehabilitation can today be accomplished through keyhole incisions the width of a fingertip — with patients returning home in days.
 This is the promise, and now the proven reality, of Minimally Invasive Cardiac Surgery.

 As a practising Cardio Thoracic and Vascular Surgeon with over fifteen years of dedicated experience in Minimally Invasive Cardiac Surgery (MICS) at tertiary cardiac centres in Odisha, I have witnessed firsthand how this discipline has redefined what is surgically possible — and what patients can expect from their recovery.
-In this article, I offer a comprehensive, evidence-based overview of MICS: its technical foundations, procedural spectrum, patient selection criteria, haemodynamic advantages, and the horizon of innovation that is fast approaching.

 Foundation